Legislative Updates

 SB28 High Volume Landlord Tax: This ridiculous bill was reintroduced by Senator Blessing in an effort to curb the influence and ownership of institutional investors (they currently own btw 1-3% of SFH, not much influence).
 If enacted, it would charge those who own more than 50 properties in any one county $2,000 PER month PER house!
 This bill has lost momentum through OREIA's continued efforts to educate legislators as to the devastation this bill would bring to the industry.

 SB155 Real Estate Wholesaling: At OREIA's urging, Sen. Brenner removed the licensure requirements and substituted a required disclosure to make sure all parties are aware of and agreeable to the full process of a wholesale transaction.
 It is not as plain language as OREIA suggested, but it is a reasonable solutions to address concerns about bad actors, while protecting wholesaling consumers and investors.
-This bill is passed out of the Senate UNANIMOUSLY, 33-0.
-It has been assigned to the Development committee in the House.
-OREIA is working to soften the advisory language.
+SUCCESS!!!
+OREIA was able to get the disclosure language adjusted to better represent advice and not a mandate.
+The bill passed both chambers Unanimously and is awaiting the Governor's signature.
+We will send out details when the bill has been signed.

 SB5 Anti-Squatter Bills: Look to make squatting a criminal offense able to be addressed directly by law enforcement instead of a civil matter requiring eviction court.
 OREIA fully supports these common sense bills to protect property owners and neighboring properties from criminal elements.
 Introduced to Senate committee and hearing proponent testimony.
 No additional movement since introduction.
 OREIA NEEDS squatting stories to help put a face on this legislation!
 Please contact us if you are willing to share your story.